ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 Since we must persist connector information, but we want Conduit services to be immutable, we should pass the `Persister` its own separate database.

+## Lifecycle methods

+Configuration files should specify whether or not a service should run at startup, but should not dictate restart behavior.

 ## Open questions

 - Do we ever want to support generating config files from Conduit's other data